 Choose a private cottage with a separate entrance and a sunlit terrace for the quietest stay.
 Privacy guarantees include a dedicated staff schedule, no shared corridors, and discreet housekeeping aligned to your rhythm.
 The pure sea air helps mornings feel lighter and more focused.

-Rooms come in standard, deluxe, and sea-view variants, most with en-suite baths and soundproof walls.
-Some face the isola across the bay, others look toward the north coast, with balconies that catch the morning light.
+Rooms come in standard, deluxe, and sea-view variants, most with en-suite bathrooms and soundproof walls.
+Some face the isola across the bay, others look towards the north coast, with balconies that catch the morning light.

 Suites add a living area and often a kitchenette, letting you dine in place after a long day of walking the punta trails.
 This setup offers flexibility for couples or small families and an opportunity to entertain without leaving your shelter.